dtrelogan/react-formstate/docs/spiels.md

 # A history of spiels

-Hopefully this elicits more laughs than groans... and yes, I've actually tried all of these.
+In chronological order, and, yes, I've actually tried all of these...

 ## Spiel 1